What happens when it rains in urban landscapes?

 Well, much like a lack of land led to a never-ending race of developing the highest skyscraper in today’s cities, the solution seems to be to use layers.

 Only this time, instead of going up, we go down.

 Sub-surface stormwater management.
 A serious contender?

 A sub-surface stormtank system claims to address most of the objections raised against an above-ground system for managing stormwater.
-While not universally applicable, let’s find out if this system can really provide an economical and sustainable solution to the problem of stormwater in urban areas.
+While not universally applicable, let’s find out if this system can provide an economical and sustainable solution to the problem of stormwater in urban areas.

 That’s right.
 Instead of diverting water to a pond, you’ll be storing in on-site.
-All of it.